hapax/hapax.github.io/assets/simple-physics.md

 applications of interest and substance?

 It's largely a matter of convention.
-We tend to think of physics as a body of natural law, and methods as dictated by these laws.
+We tend to think of physics as a body of natural laws, and methods as dictated by these laws.
 For instance, we're taught to analyse mechanics problems by adding up vectors, and draw circuits to represent the flow of electricity; these methods are